smalers/welcome-to-the-usa/1956/booklet/10-five-qualities-of-a-good-citizen.md

 solution.*

-The good citizen recognizes and endeavors to help in the solution of social problems; problems of race, relition, economics, politics -- problems of the role of government in relation to the people; problems of the United States in the place of world affairs; problems of the equitable use of resources;
+The good citizen recognizes and endeavors to help in the solution of social problems; problems of race, religion, economics, politics -- problems of the role of government in relation to the people; problems of the United States in the place of world affairs; problems of the equitable use of resources;
 problems of family, school, community, and neighborhood living.

-THE GOOD CITIZEN *is aware of and takes reponsibility for meeting basic human needs.*
+THE GOOD CITIZEN *is aware of and takes responsibility for meeting basic human needs.*

-THe good citizen is aware of the importance of meeting human needs and is concerned with the extension of the essentials of life to more individuals.
+The good citizen is aware of the importance of meeting human needs and is concerned with the extension of the essentials of life to more individuals.
 All people have certain basic human needs; the need to be free from aggression, domination,